Garlarley/my-samples/README.md

 # Abilities
 My extendible implementation for an Ability System in a shipped MOBA game.
 This is a very small overview of the actual structure.
 # Gameplay Mechanics
 Smaller files that serve specific game features.
-There's honestly not a specific reason I throw files in this folder other than they're smallish and I feel like it.
+There's honestly not a specific reason I throw files in this folder other than they're smallish, feel mostly gameplay related, and I feel like it.